baehyunsol/Quoridor-rs/README.md

 ## Install

-Pre-installed binary can be found in [itch.io](https://baehyunsol.itch.io/quoridor).
+Pre-compiled binary can be found in [itch.io](https://baehyunsol.itch.io/quoridor).

 ---